xehuq/ObfuscatorDoJ/README.md

 This was created as a Lua VM based obfuscator, to essentially hide your code from a readable eye.
 This was leaked by a internal developer of mine essentially right after we had completed the project.
 The developer did not help with this project, as he was a web-based html guy only.
 This project was sold to people without my permission and without any forum of acknowledgement by me.

-ps. bot-dotnet is a mess and useless, you want to look at obf-dotnet, bot was thrown in there just for the hell of it.
+ps. bot-dotnet is a mess and useless, you want to look at obf-dotnet, bot was thrown in there just for the hell of it. the secondary repo (https://github.com/xehuq/PSUBotTestDOJ) was the new bot that was created.